awei01/version-controlled-wordpress/readme.md

 This repository assumes that you are technically proficient enough to find your way around a server via a command prompt.

+## Default Configuration

+All the following configurations can be disabled via the `.env` file

+* File-based caching: Store cache in the file system `storage/cache` instead of your `wp_options` table.
+* File-based database: Now you can version control your blog content.
+You don't have to export/import a mysql dump.
+* Upload folder outside of `wp-content`: Your `uploads` folder is located outside of `wp-content`.
+This way, you can version control your uploads.
+* Automated plugin management: Manage your plugins via `composer.json` without relying on the web-based installation process.
+* Disable automated updates: Core, plugins and themes updates are disabled, saving database read/writes.
+You now have finer control over versioning via `composer.json`.
+* Suppress admin menu items and widgets: Themes and plugins menu items are hidden by default since they're now managed via `composer.json`.
+Certain dashboard widgets are removed by default.

 ## System Requirements